kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 Still, a single error reporting path for pod condition updates could be considered but wouldn't be required.

 Pros:
-- Allows the pod to be scheduled again even before the API call completes.
+- Allows the pod to be scheduled again even before the API call completes, what could reduce end-to-end pod startup latency.
 - Simplifies introducing new API calls to the kube-scheduler if the collision handling logic is configured correctly.

 Cons:
 - Requires implementing complex, advanced queueing logic.
-- Necessitates migrating **all** pod-based API calls to this method.
+- Necessitates migrating **all** pod-based API calls to this method, but introduces unification what could be desirable.
-- Implementing collision resolution (e.g., for same-pod updates) is complex.
+- Implementing collision resolution (e.g., for same-pod updates) is complex, but could allow to optimize the number of API calls at all.

 ### 2: How to make the API calls asynchronous